gema-arta/heiwa/docs/poc/4-Final_System.md

 > #### `0.3.2` or newer
 > The NetBSD Curses package contains libraries for terminal-independent handling of character screens.

-> **Required!** In this built, only need "libcurses" and "libterminfo" to build required packages in the next step.
+> **Required!** Currently only needs "libcurses" and "libterminfo" to build required packages in the next step.
 ```bash
 # Build.
 time { make CFLAGS="$CFLAGS -Wall -fPIC" all-dynamic; }